 Personal bankruptcy falls, generally, into two types: straight liquidation of assets (Chapter 7) and reorganization (Chapter 13).
 Both go through the court system where a judge, ultimately, decides the outcome.
 Both also become part of the public record.

 By contrast, debt settlement most often is a private negotiation between someone representing you — an attorney or debt settlement company — and your creditors.
-Debt settlement is a private transaction.
+Debt settlement is a private transaction, though it is reflected on your credit report.

 Once you have qualified for bankruptcy (even if your financial straits are dire, bankruptcy is not guaranteed; more about that below), creditors must stop hounding you for money.